-One problem frequently raised in interviews had to do with the difficulties of projrequirements of these line managers and the project organization, the HR department had to change.

-ect members in setting priorities between projects.
+One problem frequently raised in interviews had to do with the difficulties of project members in setting priorities between projects.
 It is not unusual for project members to have more than three bosses, including line managers and different project managers.
 In addition to prioritization problems, this situation also leads to problems in determining the performance of the individual coworker.

 The importance of employee mobility and improving the role structures and set-up procedures for improving project efficiency was frequently mentioned during interviews.

 From time to time I talk to the engineers about their frustration about monitoring their performance.
 They think it's a bit strange how a manager that knows nothing about their work and performance in projects is responsible for determining their salary.
 I believe that the project structure creates difficulties in these matters.
 (HR Director)